Venice Beach Self-Guided GPS Audio Walking Tour Preview

 Most Instagrammed House in the World

 You may notice the bright yellow house on our left.
-Known as the Venice Canal House, it’s considered one of the most Instagrammed homes in the world—and it's even more famous than its owners.Learn more about this house by clicking the button below.Continue walking until you arrive at the 25th Avenue Canal Bridge.
+Known as the Venice Canal House, claims to be one of the most Instagrammed homes in the world—and it's even more famous than its owners.Learn more about this house by clicking the button below.Continue walking until you arrive at the 25th Avenue Canal Bridge.
 Fun fact: this white bridge was featured in A Nightmare on Elm Street.
 In the film, Johnny Depp and Heather Langenkamp stand here, overlooking the canal while discussing the Balinese way of dreaming.If you have time, take a stroll through the remaining canals.
-Cross charming bridges, pass a duck pond, and admire the mix of historic and modern homes—many of which are owned by celebrities.
-It’s a peaceful, scenic window into Venice’s imaginative past.When ready Turn left onto the 25th Avenue walking path and head back toward the beach.Learn More - Yellow HouseThe house is owned by Nely Galán, called the “Tropical Tycoon” by The New York Times Magazine, and a self-made media mogul who made history as the inaugural Latina President of Entertainment for a U.S. television network, Telemundo.
+Cross quaint bridges, pass a duck pond, and admire the blend of historic and modern homes—some owned by celebrities.
+It’s a peaceful glimpse into Venice’s imaginative past.When ready, turn left at the upcoming bridge onto the 25th Avenue walking path and head back toward the beach.Learn More - Yellow HouseThe house is owned by Nely Galán, called the “Tropical Tycoon” by The New York Times Magazine, and a self-made media mogul who made history as the inaugural Latina President of Entertainment for a U.S. television network, Telemundo.
 She has earned an Emmy Award for producing over 700 television shows in both English and Spanish.The home's high-voltage colors -yellow, orange, pink, and fuchsia- were chosen by artist Patssi Valdez in 2010.
 To get the colors so strong, eight coats of paint were needed.Michael Richards, Seinfeld’s Cosmo Kramer, read an article about the house and became obsessed with finding it.
 Galan gave Richards a tour after she spotted him snapping photos.Many famous people have lived or do live along the Venice Beach Canals, including Julia Roberts, Robert Downey Jr., Chris Pratt, Matthew McConaughey, Beckinsale, Tim Robbins, Nicolas Cage, Jim Morrison, John Frusciante of the Red Hot Chili Peppers, Fiona Apple and others.Now, turn left onto the 25th Avenue walking path and head back toward the beach.

 Venice Monopoly Houses